-Despite the performance significance of narrow-spectrum optimizers on specific problems, \emph{broad-spectrum} optimizers attract much interest account of their wide applicability, especially when little or no prior knowledge about the target problem is available.

-Conventional broad-spectrum optimizers can be roughly categorized into two types: the methods with implicit (IED) and explicit (EED) estimation of distribution.
-IED methods do not model the distribution directly, but they indirectly move solutions toward optimum along with the accumulation of knowledge.
-This family involves direct search methods (e.g., Nelder-Mead method \cite{Nelder1965Simplex}, Generalised Pattern Search \cite{Torczon1997GPS}, Mesh Adaptive Direct Search \cite{Audet2006MADS}, and Multilevel Coordinate Search \cite{Huyer1999MCS}), and assorted heuristic methods (e.g., Simulated Annealing \cite{Belisle1993SA}, Genetic Algorithms \cite{Holland1975GA}, Particle Swarm Optimization \cite{Eberhart1995PSO}, and Differential Evolution (DE) \cite{Storn1997DE}).
-They are popular for their approachable and easily implementable mechanism, yet they suffer from weak mathematical structure compared with other classical BBO methods and consume more search budget \cite{Audet2017DFOtextbook}.
+As a typical family of broad-spectrum optimizers, model-free algorithms manipulate solutions directly.
+This family involves, e.g., BFGS \cite{Liu1989BFGS}, Nelder-Mead method (NM) \cite{Nelder1965Simplex}, Generalised Pattern Search \cite{Torczon1997GPS}, Simulated Annealing \cite{SimulatedAnnealing}, GA, and PSO.
+They are popular for their approachable and easily implementable mechanism, yet suffering from weak mathematical structure and low efficiency \cite{Audet2017DFOtextbook}.

-Broad-spectrum optimizers with explicit estimation of distribution relies on adjusting an explicit distribution model to search the black-box problem.
-One branch takes a model to estimate the landscape for reducing times of queries.
-It is often concerned with surrogate models, such as trust-region methods \cite{Powell1994TrustRegion}, response surface methods \cite{Jones2001RSM}, and support vector machine-based surrogate models \cite{Ciccazzo2015SVMsurrogate}.
-Another branch takes an explicit model to estimate the distribution of optimum and resample solutions iteratively.
-BFGS quasi-Newton methods \cite{Liu1989BFGS} estimates gradient by local sampling for Hessian matrix.
-Bayesian optimization \cite{balandat2020botorch} adopts Gaussian processing model to regress the probabilistic distribution of the landscape.
-EDA \cite{Hauschild2011EDAsurvey}, CMA-ES \cite{Hansen2003CMAES}, and cross entropy method \cite{Rubinstein2013CEM} perform local Gaussian estimation for the search space.

-When the target problems are compatible to a given EED method, i.e., following the distribution assumption, the method could show remarkable performance.
-However, the contradiction between the vast range of problem domain and the relatively strong \emph{a priori} assumption, e.g., Gaussian regularities, results in the current EED unable to completely adapt itself to the distribution when facing the diversified real-world problems.